deroproject/derosuite/README.md

 3.  **Pederson Commitment:** (Part of ring confidential transactions): Pederson commitment algorithm is a cryptographic primitive that allows user to commit to a chosen value  while keeping it hidden to others.
 Pederson commitment  is used to hide all amounts without revealing the actual amount.
 It is a homomorphic commitment scheme.
 4.  **Borromean Signature:**  (Part of ring confidential transactions):  Borromean Signatures are used to prove that the commitment has a specific value, without revealing the value itself.
 5.  **Additive Homomorphic Encryption:** Additive Homomorphic Encryption is used to prove that sum of encrypted Input transaction amounts is EQUAL to sum of encrypted output amounts.
 This is based on Homomorphic Pederson commitment scheme.
-6.  **Multilayered Linkable Spontaneous Anonymous Group (MLSAG) Work-in-Progress:** (Part of ring confidential transactions): MLSAG gives DERO untraceability and increases privacy and fungibility.
+6.  **Multilayered Linkable Spontaneous Anonymous Group (MLSAG) :** (Part of ring confidential transactions): MLSAG gives DERO untraceability and increases privacy and fungibility.
 MLSAG is a user controlled parameter ( Mixin) which the user can change to improve his privacy.
 Mixin of minimal amount is enforced and user cannot disable it.
+7.  **Ring Confidential Transactions:** Gives untraceability , privacy and fungibility while making sure that the system is stable and secure.
-7.  **Core-Consensus Protocol implemented:** Consensus protocol serves 2 major purpose
+8.  **Core-Consensus Protocol implemented:** Consensus protocol serves 2 major purpose
    1. Protects the system from adversaries and protects it from forking and tampering.
-   2. Next block in the chain is the one and only correct  version of truth ( balances)
+   2. Next block in the chain is the one and only correct version of truth ( balances).
-8.  **Proof-of-Work(PoW) algorithm:**  PoW part of core consensus protocol which is used to cryptographically prove that X amount of work has been done to successfully find a block.
+9.  **Proof-of-Work(PoW) algorithm:**  PoW part of core consensus protocol which is used to cryptographically prove that X amount of work has been done to successfully find a block.
 To deter use of specialized hardware,  an ASIC resistant, memory bound  cryptonight algorithm is used in DERO project.
-9.  **Difficulty algorithm**: Difficulty algorithm controls the system so as blocks are found roughly at the same speed, irrespective of the number and amount of mining power deployed.
+10.  **Difficulty algorithm**: Difficulty algorithm controls the system so as blocks are found roughly at the same speed, irrespective of the number and amount of mining power deployed.
-10.  **Serialization/De-serialization of blocks**: Capability to encode/decode/process blocks .
+11.  **Serialization/De-serialization of blocks**: Capability to encode/decode/process blocks .
-11.  **Serialization/De-serialization of transactions**: Capability to encode/decode/process transactions.
+12.  **Serialization/De-serialization of transactions**: Capability to encode/decode/process transactions.
+13.  **Transaction validity and verification**: Any transactions flowing within the DERO network are validated,verified
+14.  **Mempool**:  Mempool has been implemented .
-12.  **Socks proxy:** Socks proxy has been implemented and integrated within the daemon to decrease user identifiability and  improve user anonymity.
+15.  **Socks proxy:** Socks proxy has been implemented and integrated within the daemon to decrease user identifiability and  improve user anonymity.
-13.  **Interactive daemon** can print blocks, txs, even entire blockchain from within the daemon
+16.  **Interactive daemon** can print blocks, txs, even entire blockchain from within the daemon
-14.  **status, diff, print_bc, print_block, print_tx** and several other commands implemented
+17.  **status, diff, print_bc, print_block, print_tx** and several other commands implemented
-15. GO DERO Daemon has both mainnet, testnet support.
+18. GO DERO Daemon has both mainnet, testnet support.
-16. Tree-hash for transactions (based on keccak): This merkle root allows user to verify transactions as needed without adding transaction body to block header.
+19. Tree-hash for transactions (based on keccak): This merkle root allows user to verify transactions as needed without adding transaction body to block header.
-17. BOLT Database: DERO Blockchain uses BoltDB for future scalability and low latency reads.
-18.  **Enhanced Reliability, Privacy, Security, Useability, Portabilty assured.** For discussion on each point how pls visit forum.
+20.  **Enhanced Reliability, Privacy, Security, Useability, Portabilty assured.** For discussion on each point how pls visit forum.

-The daemon is only for limited testing and evaluation purposes only.
+The daemon and other programs are only for limited testing and evaluation purposes only.

 **NOTE: DO NOT MIGRATE to this daemon.
 This is strictly for evaluation.**

-**NOTE:** Following limitations apply in the current golang version.
+**NOTE:** Following limitations apply in the current derosuite version.

-- Go Daemon has hard-code seed node address.

-- RPC interface not exported
+- Daemon mining is disabled until more testing complete.
+- The wallet cannot create and send new transactions.
+- The golang versions of derosuite are using non-standard ports so as it does NOT clash with already running daemon.

 ## Build:
 In go workspace: **go get -u github.com/deroproject/derosuite/...**
+​

-Check bin folder for derod binary.
+Check bin folder for derod, explorer and wallet  binaries.
 Use golang-1.9 version minimum.

 For technical issues and discussion, please visit https://forum.dero.io